-Most of what I write in this space is about faith, because that is the fixed point that everything else in my life orbits.
-I can’t remember a time in my life when this wasn’t the case, and while I’m overwhelmed with gratitude for my upbringing in the church, over the years I’ve become more than a little bit embarrassed and unimpressed by the frills and pretense that I’ve found in American Christianity.
-So I try to stick to the basics: acting justly, loving mercy, walking humbly, and loving my neighbor as myself.
-I’m messily working out what it means to follow Jesus, and I’m realizing more every day that it is the only way that seems to fit.
+Most of what I write in this space is about my faith — it’s the fixed point that everything else in my life orbits.
+I was raised in a small, conservative, Bible belt church.
+My family was usually the first one there and the last one to leave, and while I’m overwhelmingly grateful to have had the upbringing that I did, today I find myself more than a little bit embarrassed and unimpressed by the frills and pretense of most of what I see in American Christianity.
+So no, you won’t find any of that stuff here.
+I try to just stick to the basics: acting justly, loving mercy, and walking humbly.
+I’m messily working out what it means to take up my cross and follow the Jesus who stole my heart, and that’s the only way that seems to fit.

 The best thing I’ve done with my life is being this man’s wife.
-Craig is the yin to my yang in all the best ways.
-He’ll tell you that he isn’t cooler than me, but don’t be fooled by this.
-I definitely got the better end of this marriage deal.
+Craig is the yin to my yang in every way.
+He will try to tell you that he’s not cooler than me, but don’t be fooled by this.
+I definitely got the better end of this whole marriage deal.
 We’re currently making our home in South Carolina, where he works in production and technology and I am a full-time nanny.

-If you happen to care or be curious about this sort of thing, I graduated from Bible college with a degree in counseling and psychology and a minor in biblical and theological studies.
+If you’re curious about this sort of thing, I graduated from Bible college with a degree in counseling and psychology and a minor in biblical and theological studies.